-Research has shown that one of the primary drivers of customer satisfaction is improving that first contact.
-Customer service representatives often provide the first contact and play an increasingly vital role in creating a successful interaction between your customer and your organization.
-When your employees are properly trained and demonstrate professional service skills your customer satisfaction and loyalty improve.
-In Kent State's Certificate in Customer Service Excellence, you will learn to employ good listening skills and questioning techniques to shorten the interaction time with customers, to interact with several generations, building the relationship and WOWing every customer.
-You will also learn about your impact on your customers and to build a highly effective customer service team.
+When your employees are properly trained and demonstrate professional service skills, your organization's customer satisfaction and loyalty improve.
+In Kent State's Certificate in Customer Service Excellence, participants will learn to employ effective listening skills and questioning techniques to shorten the interaction time with customers.
+The participants will also capture ideas for relating effectively with several generations.
+Participants will learn to "wow" customers and build strong customer service teams.

-The three programs comprising the Kent State Certificate in Customer Service include:
+The three professional development programs comprising the Kent State Certificate in Customer Service Excellence include: